-The National Employment Lawyers Association (“NELA”) and The Employee Rights Advocacy Institute For Law & Policy (“The Institute”) are seeking a full- or part-time Employee Rights Advocacy Fellow for Fall 2017.
+The National Employment Lawyers Association (“NELA”) and The Employee Rights Advocacy Institute For Law & Policy (“The Institute”) are seeking a full- or part-time Employee Rights Advocacy Fellow for Summer 2020.

-Founded in 1985, NELA’s mission is to advance employee rights and serve lawyers who advocate for equality and justice in the American workplace.
+Founded in 1985, NELA’s mission is to empower workers’ rights attorneys through legal training, promoting a fair judiciary, and advocating for laws and policies that level the playing field for workers.
 NELA is the country’s largest professional organization that is exclusively comprised of lawyers who represent individual employees in cases involving employment discrimination, wrongful termination, employee benefits, illegal workplace harassment and retaliation, as well as other employment-related matters.
-NELA pursues its mission through education, legislation, public policy, amicus curiae briefs, judicial oversight, publications, technical support and other activities.

 Description of Position